sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 * Emphasize the value of/need for your research
 * **Research**
     * *Literature Review:* Who-is-writing-what in relation to your research area(s).
     * *Related Work or Precedents:* Who-is-doing-what in relation to your research area(s).
+     * Compare and contast similar projects by other artists, designers, or creative technologists to yours.
-Conduct a comparative analysis of similar projects.
-Who or what are your competitors?
+     * Who or what are your competitors?
 How will it be positioned (branding) and differentiated (market and competitors or like works)?
     * *Research:* Including, but not limited to, brainstorming (thought maps, word lists, etc.), readings, screenings / viewings, investigation of other artists, designers, or entrepreneur’s work, tech research, material research, visual research, collection, interviews, observation, etc.
         * You should decide what kinds of research / reference / inspiration is most appropr